kfoynt/LocalGraphClustering/README.md

 ## Examples with visualization for bioinformatics networks

 For examples with visualization see the Jupyter notebook [bioinformatics examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/examples_Bioinformatics_with_visualization.ipynb).

+## Scalable graph analytics on your laptop

+For examples using reasonably large graphs (100 - 200 million edges) on a 16GB RAM laptop please see the Jupyter notebook [here](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/examples_scalable_graph_analytics.ipynb)

 ## Advanced examples